Menu

 They will take two books home a week:

 • A shared reading book.
 This maybe a library book, a high-quality picture book or another reading book that is not fully decodable.
-This book will not be matched to your child’s reading level, so there is no expectations to attempt to read the words.
+This book will not be matched to your child’s reading level, so there is no expectation to attempt to read the words.
 This book is intended for your child to share with an adult or an older sibling, to enjoy the story and pictures without having to worry about applying their skills.

 Reception